DKIMPROBLEM.comDKIM Record Analysis

 Common Problems Checked

-• TXT and CNAME records published at the same DKIM host
+• TXT and CNAME records published together at the selector host

 Improve Delivery

-This site lets you check your DKIM configuration - you can also check the SPF and DMARC records.
+This site lets you check your DKIM configuration - you can also check the SPF and DMARC records on their own or all in one go at AUTHPROBLEM.com.
 Correct sender authentication is very important, but it is also only a starting point.
 For more information and practical tips on improving email delivery, visit Outgoing.email.